kyunwang/performance-matters-server-side/README.md

 ## Core functionality
-Thinking about wha to do and how..... want to use wafs man....
+Thinking about wha to do and how.....

 Get the core functionality together for now:
 - List all buildings